geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 Sends half the frowning battlement below;<br>
 Just as the Knight the fatal flame applies,<br>
 Crush’d by the weight a shapeless mass he lies,<br>
-Commends his parting soul to Heaven, and dies!
+Commends his parting soul to Heaven, and dies!<br>
 &emsp;Grieved, yet unaw’d, the King review’d his bands,<br>
 No venturous Knight the dangerous task demands;<br>
 He smiled, and by his courage ruled alone,<br>